CPTI Funding Opportunities

 LEONARD P. ROME CATCH VISITING PROFESSORSHIPS

-The Call for Proposals is closed.
+The Call for Applications is now closed.

 ADDITIONAL FUNDING OPPORTUNITIES

-Resident Section Anne E. Dyson Child Advocacy Award
+SOMSRFT Anne E. Dyson Child Advocacy Award

 CATCH Resident Grant

 The Community Access to Child Health (CATCH) Resident Grant program supports pediatric residents in the planning and/or implementation of community-based child health initiatives.
-Grants of up to $3,000 are awarded twice each year on a competitive basis for pediatric residents to address the needs of children in their communities.
+Grants of up to $2,000 are awarded twice each year on a competitive basis for pediatric residents to address the needs of children in their communities.